MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-omnisend.md

 1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
-If you take no action, the default will be Administrators.
+By default it's only administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

 1. Enter your [Omnisend API key](https://support.omnisend.com/en/articles/1061890-generating-api-key).